oracle-samples/oci-data-science-ai-samples/LLM/llama3.1-8B-deployment-vLLM-container.md

         "index": 0,
         "logprobs": null,
         "stop_reason": null,
-        "text": "\n\nDuring solar flares, radio communications can be disrupted due to increased ionization and geomagnetic storms.
-However, some amateur radio bands are more resilient to these conditions than others.
-Here are some bands that are often considered best to use during solar flares:\n\n1. **VHF (30 MHz - 300 MHz) and UHF (300 MHz - 3 GHz) bands**: These higher frequency bands are less affected by solar flares and geomagnetic storms.
-They are also less prone to ionospheric absorption, which can attenuate signals on lower frequency bands.\n2. **6 meters (50 MHz)**: This band is often considered a good choice during solar flares, as it is less affected by ionospheric disturbances and can provide reliable local and regional communications.\n3. **2 meters (144 MHz) and 70 cm (440 MHz)**: These bands are popular for local and regional communications and are often less affected by solar flares.\n4. **Microwave bands (e.g., 1.2 GHz, 2.4 GHz, 5.8 GHz)**: These bands are even less affected by solar flares and can provide reliable communications over shorter distances.\n\nBands to avoid during solar flares:\n\n1. **HF (3 MHz - 30 MHz) bands**: These lower frequency bands are more susceptible to ionospheric absorption and geomagnetic storms, which can cause signal loss and disruption.\n2. **160 meters (1.8 MHz) and 80 meters (3.5 MHz)**: These bands are often the most affected by solar flares and geomagnetic storms.\n\nKeep in mind that the impact of solar flares on amateur radio communications can vary depending on the intensity of the flare, the location of the communicating stations, and the time of day.
-It's always a good idea to monitor space weather forecasts and adjust your communication plans accordingly."
+        "text": "\n\nDuring solar flares, it's best to use amateur radio bands that are less affected by the ionospheric and solar radiation.
+Here are some general guidelines:\n\n1. **Lower frequency bands (below 30 MHz):** These bands are less affected by solar activity and can be used for communication during solar flares.
+Some popular lower frequency bands include:\n\t* 160 meters (1.8-2 MHz)\n\t* 80 meters (3.5-4 MHz)\n\t* 40 meters (7-7.3 MHz)\n2. **Medium frequency bands (30-60 MHz):** These bands can be used, but with some caution.
+They may experience some ionospheric disturbances, but they can still be usable:\n\t* 20 meters (14-14.35 MHz)\n\t* 15 meters (21-21.45 MHz)\n\t* 10 meters (28-29.7 MHz)\n3. **Higher frequency bands (above 60 MHz):** These bands are more susceptible to ionospheric and solar radiation and are generally not recommended during solar flares:\n\t* 6 meters (50-54 MHz)\n\t* 2 meters (144-148 MHz)\n\t* 70 centimeters (430-440 MHz)\n\t* 23 centimeters (1240-1300 MHz)\n\nKeep in mind that the impact of solar flares on amateur radio bands can vary depending on the intensity of the flare and the specific frequency band.
+It's always a good idea to monitor the solar activity forecast and adjust your operating frequency accordingly.\n\nAdditionally, consider the following tips:\n\n* Use a solar flux index (SFI) and Kp index to monitor solar activity.\n* Be prepared for increased noise and interference on the higher frequency bands.\n* Use a good quality antenna and transmitter to minimize signal degradation.\n* Consider using a filter or a noise-reducing device to minimize interference.\n* Be patient and flexible, as propagation conditions can change rapidly during solar flares.\n\nRemember, it's always better to err on the side of caution and choose lower frequency bands during solar flares."
       }
     ],
-    "created": 1721939892,
+    "created": 1722278476,
-    "id": "cmpl-4aac6ee35ffd477eaedadbb973efde18",
+    "id": "cmpl-640c5f4febcb48798278506eadfd795e",
-    "model": "llama3.1",
+    "model": "odsc-llm",
     "object": "text_completion",
     "usage": {
-      "completion_tokens": 384,
+      "completion_tokens": 431,
-      "prompt_tokens": 57,
+      "prompt_tokens": 58,
-      "total_tokens": 441
+      "total_tokens": 489
     }
   },
 ```

-During solar flares, radio communications can be disrupted due to increased ionization and geomagnetic storms.
-However, some amateur radio bands are more resilient to these conditions than others.
-Here are some bands that are often considered best to use during solar flares:
+During solar flares, it's best to use amateur radio bands that are less affected by the ionospheric and solar radiation.
+Here are some general guidelines:

-1. **VHF (30 MHz - 300 MHz) and UHF (300 MHz - 3 GHz) bands**: These higher frequency bands are less affected by solar flares and geomagnetic storms.
-They are also less prone to ionospheric absorption, which can attenuate signals on lower frequency bands.
+1. **Lower frequency bands (below 30 MHz):** These bands are less affected by solar activity and can be used for communication during solar flares.
+Some popular lower frequency bands include:
-2. **6 meters (50 MHz)**: This band is often considered a good choice during solar flares, as it is less affected by ionospheric disturbances and can provide reliable local and regional communications.
-3. **2 meters (144 MHz) and 70 cm (440 MHz)**: These bands are popular for local and regional communications and are often less affected by solar flares.
-4. **Microwave bands (e.g., 1.2 GHz, 2.4 GHz, 5.8 GHz)**: These bands are even less affected by solar flares and can provide reliable communications over shorter distances.

-Bands to avoid during solar flares:
+	* 160 meters (1.8-2 MHz)
+	* 80 meters (3.5-4 MHz)
+	* 40 meters (7-7.3 MHz)
+2. **Medium frequency bands (30-60 MHz):** These bands can be used, but with some caution.
+They may experience some ionospheric disturbances, but they can still be usable:
+	* 20 meters (14-14.35 MHz)
+	* 15 meters (21-21.45 MHz)
+	* 10 meters (28-29.7 MHz)

-1. **HF (3 MHz - 30 MHz) bands**: These lower frequency bands are more susceptible to ionospheric absorption and geomagnetic storms, which can cause signal loss and disruption.
+3. **Higher frequency bands (above 60 MHz):** These bands are more susceptible to ionospheric and solar radiation and are generally not recommended during solar flares:
-2. **160 meters (1.8 MHz) and 80 meters (3.5 MHz)**: These bands are often the most affected by solar flares and geomagnetic storms.
+	* 6 meters (50-54 MHz)
+	* 2 meters (144-148 MHz)
+	* 70 centimeters (430-440 MHz)
+	* 23 centimeters (1240-1300 MHz)

-Keep in mind that the impact of solar flares on amateur radio communications can vary depending on the intensity of the flare, the location of the communicating stations, and the time of day.
-It's always a good idea to monitor space weather forecasts and adjust your communication plans accordingly.
+Keep in mind that the impact of solar flares on amateur radio bands can vary depending on the intensity of the flare and the specific frequency band.
+It's always a good idea to monitor the solar activity forecast and adjust your operating frequency accordingly.

+Additionally, consider the following tips:

+* Use a solar flux index (SFI) and Kp index to monitor solar activity.
+* Be prepared for increased noise and interference on the higher frequency bands.
+* Use a good quality antenna and transmitter to minimize signal degradation.
+* Consider using a filter or a noise-reducing device to minimize interference.
+* Be patient and flexible, as propagation conditions can change rapidly during solar flares.

+Remember, it's always better to err on the side of caution and choose lower frequency bands during solar flares.

 #### Using the model from [LangChain](https://python.langchain.com/v0.1/docs/integrations/llms/oci_model_deployment_endpoint/)